-The default iTunes backup location is set to the PC or Mac's primary disk.
+The default iTunes backup location is set to the PC or Mac's primary disk, and in macOS 10.15, iOS backups as created by Finder are stored in the same place.
 Many users have large backups or backups from a number of iOS devices, and as a consequence they find themselves running low on disk space.

 It is possible to configure a computer such that iTunes backs up to a secondary hard-disk, or to an external HDD or NAS.

 Simply put, this is done by replacing the iTunes backup folder with a symbolic link to the desired location.
 This is an easily reversible change, so it is possible to restore the default backup location to its original directory.

 Please note that if the iTunes backup location is changed to a volume that is not available at all times, the iTunes backup process will fail when the new location is unavailable.

 In order to change your computer's default iTunes backup location, the following is necessary:

 - Medium competency with a PC or Mac

 - An understanding of the desired new backup location path